cloudposse/packages/docs/targets.md

-atmos                     1.18.0     Universal Tool for DevOps and Cloud Automation awless                    0.1.11     A Mighty CLI for AWS aws-iam-authenticator     0.6.2      A tool to use AWS IAM credentials to authenticate to a Kubernetes cluster aws-okta                  OBSOLETE   aws-okta allows users to authenticate with AWS using Okta credentials aws-vault                 6.6.1      A vault for securely storing and accessing AWS credentials in development environments cfssl                     1.6.3      Cloudflare's PKI and TLS toolkit cfssljson                 1.6.3      Cloudflare's PKI and TLS toolkit json parser chamber                   2.11.0     CLI for managing secrets cli53                     0.8.18     Command line tool for Amazon Route 53 cloudflared               2022.12.1  Argo Tunnel client cloudposse-atlantis       0.9.0.3    Terraform For Teams, enhanced by Cloud Posse codefresh                 0.81.4     Codefresh CLI
+atmos                     1.18.0     Universal Tool for DevOps and Cloud Automation awless                    0.1.11     A Mighty CLI for AWS aws-iam-authenticator     0.6.2      A tool to use AWS IAM credentials to authenticate to a Kubernetes cluster aws-nuke                  2.21.2     A highly configurable way to wipe non-prod aws accounts.
+WARNING do not use in prod aws-okta                  OBSOLETE   aws-okta allows users to authenticate with AWS using Okta credentials aws-vault                 6.6.1      A vault for securely storing and accessing AWS credentials in development environments cfssl                     1.6.3      Cloudflare's PKI and TLS toolkit cfssljson                 1.6.3      Cloudflare's PKI and TLS toolkit json parser chamber                   2.11.0     CLI for managing secrets cli53                     0.8.18     Command line tool for Amazon Route 53 cloud-nuke                0.22.1     Tool for wiping an aws account DANGER absolutely do not use in production cloudflared               2022.12.1  Argo Tunnel client cloudposse-atlantis       0.9.0.3    Terraform For Teams, enhanced by Cloud Posse codefresh                 0.81.4     Codefresh CLI